pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 ````

 ### Find First Record Where <code>device.Browser</code> is not Firefox

 <p>If multiple records meet the specified criteria of a <code>findOne()</code> query, the first record encountered will be returned.
-Below, we simply replace the above criteria of having a particular <code>_id</code> code with having a browser of Firefox.</p>
+Below, we simply replace the above criteria of having a particular <code>_id</code> with the criteria of having Firefox browser.</p>

 ```js
 db.clicks.findOne({ "device.Browser": "Firefox" });